SuperClaude-Org/SuperCodex_Framework/Docs/User-Guide/session-management.md

 **Focused Load**: Loading session context with specific emphasis on a particular area or concern.

-**Pattern Recognition**: SuperGemini's ability to identify and apply consistent coding patterns and conventions from your project.
+**Pattern Recognition**: SuperCodex's ability to identify and apply consistent coding patterns and conventions from your project.

 **Cross-Session Learning**: The accumulation of insights and understanding across multiple work sessions over time.